NVIDIA/NVFlare/examples/advanced/vertical_xgboost/README.md

 ### Private Set Intersection (PSI)
 Since not every site will have the same set of data samples (rows), we can use PSI to compare encrypted versions of the sites' datasets in order to jointly compute the intersection based on common IDs.
 In this example, the HIGGS dataset does not contain unique identifiers so we add a temporary `uid_{idx}` to each instance and give each site a portion of the HIGGS dataset that includes a common overlap.
 Afterwards the identifiers are dropped since they are only used for matching, and training is then done on the intersected data.
 To learn more about our PSI protocol implementation, see our [psi example](../psi/README.md).

-> **_NOTE:_** The uid can be a composition of multiple variabes with a transformation, however in this example we use indices for simplicity.
+> **_NOTE:_** The uid can be a composition of multiple variables with a transformation, however in this example we use indices for simplicity.
 PSI can also be used for computing the intersection of overlapping features, but here we give each site unique features.

 Create the psi job using the predefined psi_csv template:
 ```